clawpack/doc/doc/howto_doc.rst

 If you like what you see, you can push back to your fork and then issue a pull request to have these changes incorporated into the documentation.

-**Note:** To make versions where the links to the gallery work properly after the pages are pushed to the Clawpack website (but not locally), set the environment variable `SPHINX_WEB` to True in the above steps.
+**Note:** We are no longer using `intersphinx` to link the gallery and the main doc pages together.
+Instead there are hard links to `www.clawpack.org` to go from one to the other.
+So the old use of the environment variable `SPHINX_WEB` is now deprecated.
-This variable is used in `conf.py` to adjust the links used in `intersphinx_mapping` since two sphinx projects are linked together.

 Updating the gallery
 --------------------